-Earlier this year we began the process of designing a new fit for purpose Village Hall.
-A working party has been set up consisting of Cllrs Berenger, Collier, Morris, Richards and the Clerk.
+In 2017 we began the process of designing a new fit for purpose Village Hall.
+A working party has been set up consisting of Cllrs McCarthy, Morris, Wilson, Young, the Clerk and RFO.
 A brief was put together and following a formal tender process Wilby & Burnett were appointed as architects.

 Informal discussions with some current and potential partners in the project have confirmed suitability of the building and indicated interest in increased use of the building allowing development of a draft provisional business plan.

 Update October 2021